toml-lang/toml/toml.md

 another = "# This is not a comment"
 ```

+Comments may contain any Unicode code points except the following
+control codes that could cause problems during editing or processing: U+0000,
+and U+000A to U+000D.
 ## Key/Value Pair

 The primary building block of a TOML document is the key/value pair.